How to Grow a Rose

 by Mary Jasch

 Do you, like me, buy a rose just because it’s gorgeous and you want it?
 I know, isn’t that reason enough?
 And maybe you’ve heard that Hybrid Ts are difficult and disease-prone, requiring constant spraying and you’ve always heard the terms shrub roses, floribunda, grandiflora, polyantha, Musk, Damask, Old Garden Roses but never really knew what they meant?
-So what’s it all about, Alice?
+Jeff Van Pelt, garden consultant, rose expert and lecturer, explains it all here.

-We’re going back to basics here.
+We’re going back to basics here, then delve into the fine points with tons of tips from Van Pelt.
 First, all roses are shrubs, despite the “Shrub Rose” class.
 As they age, older canes become woody like any other shrub with a bark-like texture which buds find difficult to break through.
 Roses have many classes and not all are described here.

-Hybrid T Bred for cutting with one flower on a classic, single stem, it is the tallest type of Modern Rose.
+Hybrid T: Bred for cutting with one flower on a classic, single stem, it is the tallest type of Modern Rose.
 Mr. Lincoln and the single-petaled Mrs. Oakley Fisher are examples.
 La France was deemed the first Hybrid T in 1867.
-“They are artificial and require a lot of maintenance and are not disease-resistant or winter hardy, says Van Pelt who recommends old standards such as Chrysler Imperial and Tiffany and staying away from white.
-If you want white, get grandiflora and if you want Peace, plant the more vigorous and disease-resistant climber.
+“They are artificial and require a lot of maintenance and are not disease-resistant or winter hardy," says Van Pelt who recommends old standards such as Chrysler Imperial and Tiffany and staying away from white.
+If you want white, get grandiflora, he says, and if you want Peace, plant the more vigorous and disease-resistant climber.
 In spring, prune Hybrid Ts down to eight inches, though you may have to go higher on woody canes to find a bud.

-This winter’s snowfall will kill Hybrid Ts down to the snowline, Van Pelt says, or if it’s been really cold (it has!), they might be killed to the ground.
-His own Carefree Sunshine shrub rose has hardly any damage but a third of his Meidiland rose died.
-If roses start to come out of dormancy, a late snow will kill them to the ground.
+A winter’s snowfall will kill Hybrid Ts down to the snowline, Van Pelt says, or if it’s been really cold, they might die to the ground.
+If roses start to come out of dormancy, a late snow will also kill them to the ground.
 The plant can’t go back into dormancy (protection mode) and new growth will die.

 Look for brown or black spots on the canes now.
 Black = dead.
 Brown = may be dying.
 Cut off all black and brown canes, to the ground if necessary.
 If you cut to the ground, mark the spot.